Weather Themed Lesson Plan Activities For Speech Therapy and Teletherapy

 Eye of the Storm: NASA, Drones and the Race to Crack the Hurricane Code by Amy Cherrix (middle school)

-Weather and Climate Change Activities on the website for Cooperative Institute for Meteorological Satellite Studies
+Weather and Climate Change Activities on the website of the Cooperative Institute for Meteorological Satellite Studies

 This video on the NASA website explains the difference between weather and climate.